amit140507/scott/README.md

 PENDING
 ===========================================
 ////////////////////////////////
-faq
+faq --done
-about
+about --done
-plans
+plans --done
-services
+services --done
-home
+home --
 ////////////////////////////////
 make a basic version with all working with twenty seventeen theme.